 Her report is in keeping with more recent research (building on studies done over the last few years) that Alzheimer’s disease is related to damage caused by years of blood sugar spikes, which are the side effect of the average western diet.
 It’s being called diabetes of the brain or type 3 diabetes.
 This has been all over the news that last few weeks with headlines like “Junk food destroys the brain.”
 It’s quite a bit more complicated than that (for example, mindfulness practices like meditation reduces inflammation too) but those headlines aren’t lying.

 This research also ties in to the increased incidence of autism.
 A low fat diet plus low vitamin D levels can cause changes to a fetus’ developing brain (please read all the way through this linked article for details).
 This sets off a cascade of issues, including poor calcium uptake and inflammation.
 Other promising research links a pregnant woman’s inflammatory response to higher rates of autism in her child.
 There are other underlying factors, including immune systems that are insufficiently challenged due to overly hygenic lifestyles and even the absence of parasites.
 And again, it’s much more complicated.
 It can be related to the father’s age, to gut bacteria, even to one’s ethnic group.
-Some say autism is the next step in human development, opening us to wider neurodiversity.
+Let’s recognize, autism may well be the next step in human development, opening us to wider neurodiversity.
+Neuratypical individuals have unique skills and perspectives that offer society new avenues for progress.

 There’s no fault implied in any of these studies.
 We do the best we can with what we know.
 But maybe today’s brains are struggling to tell us that well-meaning attempts to make our lives better with sterile environments, processed food, and indoor lives simply takes us too far from our roots in nature.
+Maybe they’re telling us pollution, particularly ultrafine particle pollution, can cause degenerative brain diseases.
 More research needs to be done, but there’s plenty we can do right now.

 For more information check out: